 - Fresh toppings: 1 to 2 cups total (pico, avocado, scallions, cilantro)

-Example: For a group of 4 to 6 people, you will want to double the ratio: 8 to 10 ounces of chips, 8 to 12 ounces of cooked sausage, 6 eggs, and 3 to 4 cups of cheese using two sheet pans.
-Unless you want to dig soggy chips out of the middle, don’t pile them all on one pan.
+Example: For cooking for quadruple to sextuple the amount of people (4 to 6), you will want to double the quantity of ingredients to 8 to 10 ounces of chips, 8 to 12 ounces of cooked sausage, 6 eggs, and use 3 to 4 cups of cheese with two baking sheets.
+If you don’t want to be scooping up soggy chips from the middle, do not throw them all on one pan.

 Ingredient Choices That Change Flavor